jpsca/sqla-wrapper/docs/index.rst

     A friendly wrapper for SQLAlchemy.

-SQLAlchemy is great but it can be very difficult to setup, specially for begineers.
+SQLAlchemy is great but it is difficult to setup, specially for beginners.

-So, *instead* of have to write something like this:
+So, *instead* of having to write something like this:

 .. sourcecode:: python